 Motion made, and Question proposed, That this House do now adjourn.—(Mike Freer.)

 This is a national problem affecting every corner of the United Kingdom.
 In Mansfield town centre, like many town centres around the country, we have a persistent and growing problem with these drugs and the individuals who take them.
 Users tend to congregate in town in very public places.
 They consume Mamba and then stay in the town centre for hours in a semi-comatose zombified state.
-It is awful to see, has a terrible impact on users and a knock-on effect on the whole town and across society.
+It is awful to see, and it has a terrible impact on users and a knock-on effect on the whole town and across society.
 It is no exaggeration to say that I receive an email or a message from constituents on this issue literally every single day.

 I congratulate the hon.
 Gentleman on raising this matter.
 As always, he has picked a subject, as he rightly says, that is very important across the whole of the United Kingdom of Great Britain and Northern Ireland.
 Given that Spice is as addictive as heroin, does he not agree that it must be treated with the seriousness, and also with the sanctions, of heroin trafficking?